richelbilderbeek/paper_critical_ai/docs/paper.md

 - Take a dataset and the code of a published paper which we are doubting the validity of
 - D1.
-Ask an AI to read the dataset
+Teach an AI about the dataset in a published paper, as well as the reasoning in that paper
-- D2.
-Describe the dataset
-- **Q0**: Describe the conclusion [Can AI distinguish what the conclusions are?]
-- D4.
-Reproduce the results in that paper [multiple results?]
-- **Q1**: Ask if the conclusion is correct
+- D2. **Q1**: Let the AI judge if the conclusion in the paper is correct
-- D5 Reproduce the results that show a flaw in the reasoning
+- D3.
+Teach the AI an alternative line of reasoning that would invalidate the conclusion
-- **Q2**: Ask if the conclusion is correct
+- D4. **Q2**: Let the AI judge if the conclusion in the paper is still likely to be correct

 The exact dialogue can be found at [dialogue/README.md](dialogue/README.md).
 Because this dialogue is written in mostly exact phrases, we